-The total number of employment opportunities created by the residential component of the development would be ~ 1 907 over the first five years and ~ 891 for the final three years.
-The total number of employment opportunities over the total eight year period will therefore be in the region of 2 800.
-Of this total ~ 1 120 (40%) would be available to low skilled workers, ~ 1 120 (40%) to semi-skilled workers and 560 (20%) to skilled workers.
+The total number of employment opportunities created by the construction phase of the Uitkoms Residential Development would be ~ 792.
+Of this total ~ 317 (40%) would be available to low skilled workers, ~ 317 (40%) to semi-skilled workers and 158 (20%) to skilled workers.

-In addition to the residential components the proposed development will also include the development of six commercial properties, twenty nine open space properties, six sites for places of worship, two sites for education and two properties for municipal use.
-The establishment of each of these components will also create employment opportunities over and above the estimated ~ 2 800 employment opportunities created by the residential component.
 The majority of the employment opportunities are likely to benefit local Historically Disadvantaged (HD) members of the community.
-This would represent a significant opportunity for the local building sector and members of the local community.
+This would represent a significant opportunity for members of the local community.